georgekl03/sleekfinance/README.md

 Both commands default to the Vite dev server at `http://localhost:5173`.
 Use any email/password combination to sign in.

+## Environment notes

+- No new configuration keys were introduced for the budgeting upgrades.
+The existing Settings fields for base currency and manual exchange rates continue to drive all conversions, and planned amounts always remain stored in the configured base currency.

 ## Overview & Net Worth